**some changes have been made (or will need to be monitored) due to covid-19

 Brookfield, Wi.
 53005

 To communicate and distribute information to our school families, your child will have a red folder.
 These folders are located on the counter at the school office.
 Each teacher has her own file bin which contains a red folder for each student.
 Please check your red folder daily.
+During Covid, red folders will be sent to and fro in your child's backpack when there is important info from Mrs. Geske in the office.
+These should also be used to send in tuition payments.

 Health & Safety